The SSS salary loan works like any other: You borrow money and repay it according to an agreed-upon schedule and interest rate.

-Now use the new outstanding principal balance to compute the interest for your third monthly amortization and so on and so forth until your loan is fully paid.
+Now use the new outstanding principal balance to compute the interest for your third monthly amortization until your loan is fully paid.

 Employed members can pay their loans through automatic salary deductions.

-Meanwhile, members who belong to other categories (i.e., OFWs, voluntary, and self-employed) must pay the loans by themselves.
+Meanwhile, members of other categories (i.e., OFWs, voluntary, and self-employed) must pay the loans themselves.

-Starting April 1, 2021, SSS members will be required to secure a payment reference number (PRN) first before they can pay their loans.
+Starting April 1, 2021, SSS members must secure a payment reference number (PRN) before paying their loans.
 This guide will focus on how employers and individual member-borrowers can pay their loans using the new system.

 As mentioned earlier, you can no longer pay your SSS salary loan without a PRN1.
 This recent change is part of the Real-Time Processing of Loans (RTPL) program of SSS which seeks to enhance and speed up the process of receiving and posting SSS loan payments.